Matrx123/web3/README.md

 - A simple contract that accepts payments.
 It emits events anytime a user makes a payment
 - A frontend where a user can go, connect their wallet and make a payment.
 Once the payment is made, the user is given access to the course
 - A centralized backend that watches the contract, and anytime a payment is made, it gives the user access to the course
-- There is a problem with our backend, it can go down, and when it does it might miss events from the contract.
-Can you think of a way to fix this?